privacy-scaling-explorations/zk-kit.noir/CONTRIBUTING.md

 ### Code rules

 We always use ESLint and Prettier.
-To check that your code follows the rules, simply run the npm script `yarn lint`.
+To check that your code follows the rules, simply run the npm script `bun lint`.

 ### Commits rules